rozer821/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 # Unsupervised Deep Shape Descriptor with Point Distribution Learning
 &nbsp; &nbsp;This repository contains sampling code for the 'Unsupervised Deep Shape Descriptor with Point Distribution Learning'.
-It contains implemetation details and important infomation for training and testing.
-The code has just been cleaned, reoredered and separated from a larger project.
+This README file contains data details and important infomation for training and testing.
+The code has just been reoredered and separated from a larger project.
 Please make a post in Issues if you have encountered any question.

 Useful Links
 ----------------